mlund/jupyter-course/README.md

 The project work consists of three steps:

 1. Each student will make a Notebook project covering topics from day 1-3 with either
   - research, presenting data analysis and theory behind a manuscript or published paper.
 The Notebook should ideally be written such that it can act as supporting information (SI) for a journal.
     Here's some [inspiration.](http://nbviewer.jupyter.org/github/jansoe/FUImaging/blob/master/examples/IOSsegmentation/regNMF.ipynb)
   - _or_ a Notebook presenting a text-book topic of choice and aimed at students.
     Here's some [inspiration](http://nbviewer.jupyter.org/github/demotu/BMC/blob/master/notebooks/Transformation2D.ipynb).
+  - **Deadline for project: 27/12**

-2. A peer-review process where each student reviews and comments on _two_ other notebooks.
+2. A peer-review process where each student reviews and, in writing, comments on _two_ other notebooks.
 The review should be based on the criteria listed below and for each point, include specific suggestions for improvements.
+**Deadline for review: 3/1**

 3. Notebook presentation to the class (day 4).
 Maximum 10 minutes per participant and do include your answer to the referee reports.